Bethesda Softworks

 The 2009 edition of Wolfenstein developed by Raven Software was the first step that the series took to be integrated into modern shooters, comparable in gameplay to the first Call of Duty game.
 Although it did not perform as well as expected, it gave the gaming community something to look forward to because of the narrative of the games and the breath of fresh air compared to the popular shooters at the time.
 Since then, we have had some fantastic Wolfenstein games that are immersive and action-packed.

-Wolfenstein II: The New Colossus was the most popular Wolfenstein game on Twitch.
+Wolfenstein II: The New Colossus was the most popular Wolfenstein game on Twitch with 3.1 million hours watched.

 (Source: SullyGnome)